Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 3. Methods for Avoiding Plagiarism

-When presenting others’ ideas in the context of your writing, there are a few key ways to appropriately indicate where the ideas came from:
+When presenting others’ ideas in the context of your writing, there are a few key ways to appropriately indicate where the ideas came from.
+These include summarizing, paraphrasing, and quoting, and using in-text and reference page citations.

 3a.
 Summarizing, Paraphrasing, and Quoting